erenozaydin/yfinance-interactive-portfolio-simulator/README.md

 pip install yfinance pandas numpy matplotlib

-THIS RUNS ENTIRELY IN TERMINAL (fully interactive)
+THIS CAN BE RUN IN THE TERMINAL: